Why take

 • Hypertension (high blood pressure)

-Additionally, 61% of people in the study had two or more high-risk factors.
+Additionally, 61% of people in the study had 2 or more high-risk factors.

 *The approved use of PAXLOVID isn’t limited to unvaccinated people, but all people who participated in the clinical trial were unvaccinated.